almokhtar8-stack/tdp43-dysfunction-score/docs/rahma_validation_report.md

 - Salmon index built and validated.
 - Data integrity verified for all 6 samples.
 - **Note:** Analysis results remain identical between the first and second versions of the scripts; optimization was focused strictly on code robustness, path flexibility, and error handling.

-- # Phase 5 & 7 Supplemental Documentation: ML Validation and Robustness

-## Overview
-This document details the machine learning (ML) validation of the TDP-43 dysfunction score and the robustness testing of differential expression thresholds.
-These analyses confirm the stability of the biological signals identified in the primary pipeline.

 ---